Michael-Equi/ROV_Test_Bench/README.md

 Code Blocks IDE on rpi ubuntu mate
 * `sudo apt-get install codeblocks`

-On the RPI turn on the CSI, I2C, and UART interfaces using `sudo raspi-config`
+On the RPI turn on the CSI, SPI, I2C, and UART interfaces using `sudo raspi-config`

 Setup the I2C interface on Ubutnu Mate
 * `cd /boot/config.txt`